ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

-Chef has been tasked with the implemention of part of a simple markdown editor.
-The simplification comes from the fact that the markdown document being edited can consist only of two characters: _Non-Formatting Characters_  (represented by `X`) and _Formatting Characters_ (represented by `*`).
-The editor also has an _Undo Stack_ containing the list of document _revisions_, and an _Undo Stack Pointer_, pointing to the current revision of the document.
+Chef must add some functionality to a simplified Markdown Editor.
+The Editor consists of the _current document_; an _Undo Stack_ containing the list of document _revisions_; and an _Undo Stack Poninter_ pointing to the current document in the Undo Stack.
+The document consists of only two characters: _Non-Formatting Characters_  (represented by `X`) and _Formatting Characters_ (represented by `*`).

-Initially, the document is empty, and the Undo Stack is a list containing a single element: this empty document.
-The Undo Stack Pointer initially points at this element.
+Initially, the Undo Stack consists of just the initial, empty current document, and the Undo Stack Pointer points to this.

 The document is _parsed_ to give the list of _formatted ranges_ of characters in the document as follows: